 A team consists of eleven players.
-Depending on his or her primary skills, a player may be classified as a specialist batsman or bowler.
-A well-balanced team usually has five or six specialist batsmen and four or five specialist bowlers.
-Teams nearly always include a specialist wicketkeeper because of the importance of this fielding position.
-Each team is headed by a captain who is responsible for making tactical decisions such as determining the batting order, the placement of fielders and the rotation of bowlers.
+Depending on his or her primary skills, a player may h classified as a specialist batsman or bowler.
+A well-balanced team usually has five or six specialis batsmen and four or five specialist bowlers.
+Teams nearly always include a specialist wicketkers because of the importance of this fielding position.
+Each team is headed by a captain who responsible for making tactical decisions such as determining the batting order, the placement fielders and the rotation of bowlers.

 A player who excels in both batting and bowling is known as an all-rounder.
-One who excels as a batsman and wicketkeeper is known as a "wicketkeeper/batsman", sometimes regarded as a type of all-rounder.
-True all-rounders are rare as most players focus on either batting or bowling skills.
+One who excels as a batsman and wicketkeeper is known as a "wicketkeeper/batsman", sometimes regarded a type of all-rounder.
+True all-rounders are rare as most players focus on either batting bowling skills.